The tricks and secrets to building, planting, and growing a high yield raised bed vegetable garden. A master gardener shares his best tips.

 - Vegetable plants of your choice

-Oh, and a couple of strapping guys if you happen to have them on hand somewhere. 😉 But that’s optional.
+Oh, and maybe coercing a couple of strapping guys would be helpful if you happen to have them on hand somewhere. 😉 But that’s optional.

 This is a great cheap DIY raised garden bed trick!
 Place sheets of old cardboard underneath the boards and attach the boards together at the corners with decking screws using your power drill.
 No need to buy landscaping fabric; just recycle the cardboard you have from old boxes.
 Cardboard is naturally rot resistant.

 And your box should end up looking something like this.
 The cardboard will break down over time, but it acts as a barrier to keep the weeds out.